gianm/druid/docs/content/design/NEW.md

 What is Druid?
 ==============

-Druid is an open source data store designed for real-time slice-and-dice analytics ("OLAP"-style) on large data sets.
+Druid is designed for real-time slice-and-dice analytics ("OLAP"-style) on large data sets.
 Druid's key features are a column-oriented storage layout, a distributed shared-nothing architecture, and ability to generate and leverage indexing and caching structures.
 Druid is typically deployed in clusters of tens to hundreds of nodes, and has the ability to load data from Apache Kafka and Apache Hadoop, among other data sources.
 Druid offers two query languages: a [SQL dialect](../querying/sql.html) and a [JSON-over-HTTP API](../querying/native.html).

+Druid is a high-performance, column-oriented, distributed data store.
+What we mean by this is:

+- "high performance": Druid aims to provide low query latency and high ingest rates.
+- "column-oriented": Druid stores data in a column-oriented format, like other systems designed for high-performance analytics.
+It can also store indexes along with the columns.
+- "distributed": Druid is deployed in clusters, typically of tens to hundreds of nodes.
+- "data store": Druid loads your data and stores a copy of it on the cluster's local disks (and may cache it in memory).
+It doesn't query your data directly from some other storage system.

 Druid was originally developed to power a slice-and-dice analytical UI built on top of large event streams.
 The original use case for Druid targeted ingest rates of millions of records/sec, retention of over a year of data, and query